MakeSchool-Tutorials/ruby-on-rails-blog/P0-creating-the-blog-application/content.md

 This shows you that everything is set up correctly and we can get started to make our blog!

-Let's open our Sublime Text 2/3 editor to see all the files that Rails made for us.
-Open Sublime Text 2/3 by clicking on the application icon.
+Let's open our [Sublime Text editor](http://www.sublimetext.com/) to see all the files that Rails made for us.
+Open Sublime Text by clicking on the application icon.

 Open a folder in Sublime by navigating to File in the top bar.